 Click to play this video - " 9 Muscles of the Head & Jaw".

 TREATMENT OF TMD

-Good evidence supports the effectiveness of manual therapies and exercise in treating TMD.
-Good evidence supports the efficacy of (16).
-In addition to using soft-tissue techniques, mobilization of the cervical spine has been shown to decrease overall pain intensity and increase mandibular movement.
-(16)
+Strong evidence supports the effectiveness of manual therapies and exercise in treating TMD.
+There is substantial evidence for the efficacy of these methods (16).
+Besides using soft-tissue techniques, mobilization of the cervical spine has been demonstrated to decrease overall pain intensity and increase mandibular movement (16).

-I am all for doing manual therapy on both the osseous and soft tissue surrounding the jaw.
-That being said, I am not a fan of HVLA jaw adjustments (High Velocity Low Amplitude adjustments).
-There is very little research (good search) to support these procedures.
+I am in favor of performing manual therapy on both the osseous and soft tissue structures surrounding the jaw.
+However, I am not keen on High Velocity Low Amplitude (HVLA) jaw adjustments.
+There is limited research to support these procedures.

-From my clinical experience (over the last 30 years), HVLA adjustments toto the jaw can be counterproductive (Neck yes, jaw NO).
-I have had numerous patients who were previously treated by practitioners making osseous adjustments of the TMJ.
-Many of these patients did not see any improvement or had a substantial increase in symptoms.
-Especially when the joint being adjusted was already hyper-mobile.
+Based on my clinical experience (spanning over 30 years), HVLA adjustments to the jaw can be counterproductive (while neck adjustments can be beneficial).
+I have encountered numerous patients who were previously treated with osseous adjustments of the TMJ by other practitioners.
+Many of these patients either did not experience any improvement or had a significant increase in symptoms, particularly when the joint being adjusted was already hypermobile.

-I have found that taking a multidisciplinary approach often achieves excellent results.
+I have discovered that adopting a multidisciplinary approach often leads to outstanding results.

-We often treat our patients with TMD in conjunction with the advice of their dentist.
-The Canadian Dental Association talks about this on their website in a section called "How Your Dentist Can Help."
-(19)
+We frequently treat our TMD patients alongside their dentists, following their advice.
+The Canadian Dental Association discusses this collaboration on their website in a section titled "How Your Dentist Can Help" (19).